Oceanic trench: Morphology

 Oceanic trenches are 50 to 100 km wide and have an asymmetric V-shape, with the steeper slope (8 to 20 degrees) on the inner (overriding) side of the trench and the gentler slope (around 5 degrees) on the outer (subducting) side of the trench.
 The bottom of the trench marks the boundary between the subducting and overriding plates, known as the basal plate boundary shear or the subduction décollement.
 The depth of the trench depends on the starting depth of the oceanic lithosphere as it begins its plunge into the trench, the angle at which the slab plunges, and the amount of sedimentation in the trench.
 Both starting depth and subduction angle are greater for older oceanic lithosphere, which is reflected in the deep trenches of the western Pacific.
 Here the bottoms of the Marianas and the Tonga–Kermadec trenches are up to 10–11 km below sea level.
 In the eastern Pacific, where the subducting oceanic lithosphere is much younger, the depth of the Peru-Chile trench is around 7 to 8 km.

 Though narrow, oceanic trenches are remarkably long and continuous, forming the largest linear depressions on earth.
 An individual trench can be thousands of kilometers long.
 Most trenches are convex towards the subducting slab, which is attributed to the spherical geometry of the Earth.

 The trench asymmetry reflects the different physical mechanisms that determine the inner and outer slope angle.
 The outer slope angle of the trench is determined by the bending radius of the subducting slab, as determined by its elastic thickness.
 Since oceanic lithosphere thickens with age, the outer slope angle is ultimately determined by the age of the subducting slab.
 The inner slope angle is determined by the angle of repose of the overriding plate edge.
 This reflects frequent earthquakes along the trench that prevent oversteepening of the inner slope.

 As the subducting plate approaches the trench, it bends slightly upwards before beginning its plunge into the depths.
 As a result, the outer trench slope is bounded by an outer trench high.
 This is subtle, often only tens of meters high, and is typically located a few tens of kilometers from the trench axis.
-On the outer slope itself, where the plate begins to bend downwards into the trench, the upper part of the subducting slab is broken by bending faults that give the outer trench slope a horst and graben topography.
+On the outer slope itself, where the plate begins to bend downward into the trench, the upper part of the subducting slab is broken by bending faults that give the outer trench slope a horst and graben topography.
 The formation of these bending faults is suppressed where oceanic ridges or large seamounts are subducting into the trench, but the bending faults cut right across smaller seamounts.
 Where the subducting slab is only thinly veneered with sediments, the outer slope will often show seafloor spreading ridges oblique to the horst and graben ridges.